 |||Y. Liu et al., “Intrinsic loss of few-mode fibers”, Opt.
 Express 26 (2), 2107 (2018)|

-See also: single-mode fibers, multimode fibers, large mode area fibers, multi-core fibers, fiber-optic sensors
+See also: single-mode fibers, multimode fibers, large mode area fibers, multi-core fibers, space division multiplexing, mode division multiplexing, fiber-optic sensors

 and other articles in the categories lightwave communications, fiber optics and waveguides